KenanA95/instruction-retrieval/INSTRUCTIONS.md

 # Instruction Retrieval Experiment Instructions

-This document provides concise instructions for running the instruction retrieval experiment.
+This document provides instructions for running the instruction retrieval experiments across all domains.

 ## Prerequisites